 If you are using frozen hashbrowns, you will need to thaw them first.
 If you’re using fresh (refrigerated), it’s important to squeeze out any excess water.

 Do NOT rinse hash browns, whether they’re fresh or frozen.
-The shredded potatoes will soak up the water and make your hash brown egg cups soggy.
+The shredded potatoes will soak up the water and make them soggy.

-To thaw them more quickly, bake the shredded potatoes on a baking sheet for 15 minutes in a preheated 170°F oven.
+- To thaw them more quickly, bake them on a baking sheet for 15 minutes in a preheated 170°F oven.

-Alternatively, you can defrost hash brown potatoes overnight in the refrigerator.
+- Alternatively, you can defrost them overnight in the refrigerator.
 Place the whole package on a plate to keep the water from pooling in the fridge.

-- Press the potatoes down into the pan – don’t leave them loose.
+- Press them down into the pan – don’t leave them loose.

-Spray some cooking oil on the bottom of a small juice glass or shot glass.
+Spray some cooking oil on the bottom of a small juice glass.
 Twist the glass around inside each muffin cup to create a potato birds nest.

-Turn the glass until the shredded potatoes come up the sides and reach the top of each muffin cup opening.
-Add more potato mixture if necessary.
+Turn the glass until it comes up the sides and reach the top of each muffin cup opening.
+Add more mixture if necessary.

-Bake the hash brown cups for 10 minutes, until the tips are golden in color.
-Do NOT overbake, or your hash browns will become dry.
+Bake the cups for 10 minutes, until the tips are golden in color.
+Do NOT overbake, or they will become dry.

 - Use caution when adding the eggs to avoid broken pieces of shell.

 Carefully crack one egg directly into each muffin cup.
-Or, to help prevent pieces of shell from falling in, crack each egg into a small ramekin or bowl first.
-Then slide the egg from the ramekin into the muffin cup.
+Or, to help prevent pieces of shell from falling in, crack each one into a small ramekin or bowl first.
+Then slide it from the ramekin into the muffin cup.

-- Baking time for this egg nest recipe is according to your preference for doneness.
+- Baking time is according to your preference for doneness.

-Bake the eggs for 15 more minutes for medium-cooked yolks.
+Bake for 15 more minutes for medium-cooked yolks.

 Bake for 10 minutes for runny yolks, and up to 20 minutes for hard-cooked yolks.